Rynhho/FlotM1/Readme.md

 Optional arguments:
 * -mt (integer):
-  * Maximum time to run the algorithm.
-The specified parameter is the number of seconds.
+  * The specified integer is the maximum number of seconds to run the algorithm.

 ### Benchmark